-Flying Colours Corp. has been delivering flexibility, innovation and intergrity since 1989 achieving some major milestones along the way.
+Flying Colours Corp. has been delivering flexibility, innovation and integrity since 1989 achieving some major milestones along the way.
 Take a look at our history here.

 John Gillespie develops Rapid Air 1978 and paint business Flying Colours at Peterborough Airport.